This may surprise you, but chocolate is a relatively healthy food.

 With this in mind, just a few pieces can improve the number of beneficial nutrients you’re consuming, especially magnesium.

 While it’s not common knowledge, cocoa is one of the most nutrient-dense foods we have available.
-All in all, it offers far more nutrients than just magnesium.
+It offers far more nutrients than just magnesium.

 Cocoa also has a range of specific biological impacts on health which we’ll now examine.